garden-io/quickstart-example/README.md

 garden dev
 ```

-Then deploy the project in dev mode by running `
+Then deploy the project in with hot-reloading by running

 ```
-deploy
+deploy --sync
 ```

 You can now visit the example project at http://vote.local.demo.garden.